 Applicants must hold a master's degree or equivalent in a discipline relevant to the School's program (sociology, political science, economics, organization studies, or related fields).
 Shortlisted applicants will be invited for an interview.
 Notiﬁcation of acceptance is in May, and the program begins in October.
 Degrees must be received by the end of September in the year applicants would enroll in the program.
 Candidates must have a proven record of academic excellence.
 In their research proposal, applicants must specify their research interests, and they are asked to identify an advisor from the program faculty.

 Applicants must have high English proficiency.
 Students may write their thesis in German or English, but they must be able to present their work at workshops and conferences in English and participate in courses taught in English and based on literature only available in English.
 Special training in English writing is available for our students.
 We also strongly urge our international students to learn German – doing so will give them greater access to German culture and enable them to participate more fully in the intellectual and social life of the Institute and the universities.

 During the program, doctoral students are advised by a member of the IMPRS-SPCE faculty.
 Applicants are asked to name one or two preferred advisors.

 The IMPRS-SPCE does not grant academic degrees itself.
 Students usually submit their doctoral theses to the Faculty of Economics and Social Sciences of the University of Cologne or the Faculty of Social Sciences of the University of Duisburg-Essen.

-- mid-Dec – Feb 28: We welcome applications to the IMPRS-SPCE program once a year, starting mid-December.
+- mid-May – June 15: We welcome applications to the IMPRS-SPCE program

 - October 1: The program start date is October 1.